-Homomorphic encryption could revolutionize data privacy—so what is it?
+Homomorphic encryption could revolutionize privacy—so what is it?

 - You can perform a limited number of additions and multiplications on a given ciphertext.

 Gentry’s breakthrough was proving you could actually perform an unlimited number of computations.
-Using an encryption scheme based on the difficulty of solving lattice problems, Gentry’s approach introduced bootstrapping, a method of performing operations on ciphertexts using the system’s own successive series of homomorphisms, while periodically “refreshing” the ciphertext to reduce the noise the system necessarily generates.
+(This is what makes his technique fully homomorphic.)
+Using an encryption scheme based on the difficulty of solving lattice problems, Gentry introduced bootstrapping to the process, a method of performing operations on ciphertexts using the system’s own successive series of homomorphisms, while periodically “refreshing” the ciphertext to reduce the noise the system necessarily generates.

 But this is an incredibly inefficient process.
 As your datasets grow larger, and your ciphertexts grow even larger, and your operations grow more complex (for instance, from addition to multiplication), there’s more noise to deal with, dramatically increasing your computational and data storage requirements.
 Gentry estimated in 2009 that simply performing a Google search with encrypted keywords would increase the amount of computing time by about a trillion.